No booking fees on the app

 London to Bath train timetable

-Journey from London to Bath on the fastest train in 1h 14m, usually 1h 22m.
-Every day, 62 trains leave from London, starting at 05:23 and ending at 23:40.
-During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with us.
+From London to Bath, take the fastest train in 1h 14m, typically 1h 24m.
+Daily, 60 trains depart from London, with the first at 05:23 and the last at 23:32.
+During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
+Check real-time updates for train times, delays, and cancellations.
+We save you time, effort, and money.

 DepartsArrivesOperator